jfischoff/trek/development-notes.md

 - I think I am going to simplify the interface and then see if I can rewrite the tests without the test interface.

+- Removing some notes from `InterfaceSpec.hs` to here for prosperity.

+      the migrate filePath -> dispatches based type of file if it is a directory it tries to load each file -- it dispatches of the file type if it is a file it loads it as a newline manifest if it is a sql file it runs it and using the name to determine the migration if it is a sh it runs it

+      Crazy idea.
+I can test the migrate filePath implementations with the same test interface

+      Crazy idea more the exe can shelf test the extension scripts

+      trek add-hashes [VERSION]

+      trek remove-hashes [VERSION]

+      Some ideas

+      need to make the job runner next

+      data Job = Job
+        { batch :: LastRow -> DB [Row]
+        , rowKey :: Row -> LastRow
+        , action :: Row -> DB ()
+        }

+      And the coordinator that can take a migration and turn it into a sequence of migrations and jobs followed by code deployments.

+      These might all be migrators

+      The job system is sort of like a migration system that has a status The job system updates the migration until it is finished.

+      The code deployment doesn't push something that is already out there

+      Every thing is idepotent.
+It is basically a system for ensure idepotency

+      but they are idepotent in different ways.
+      The migration system does something or not.
+      The job is incremental and updates state
+      The code deployment is based on the output hash.

+      Not clear how to have a single interface yet ... if at all.

+      an interesting question is whether the system can handle concurrency.
+It should be able to

+      A table lock sounds reasonable

+      Some thoughts about the bigger picture.
+This is not just a migrator.
+      It is a way to store actions to help achieve idempotency.
+The fact that it can do that easily for DB actions is a special case.
+Because we can lift into the DB (or perhaps it should be abstracted to a different monad) we can embed arbitrary IO.

+      In this way the migrator can orchanstrate the steps to a zero down time deployment.

 # 1/5/2020
 - I've decided that the extra work of writing adapters to maintain the more complex db core is not the fastest path.
 I should remove the functionality and only maintain a db core that has the interface the cmd line interface supports.
 - However before I start the process of removing the features, I should get what I currently have to compile in some sense.